The ballot cycle for the Spring 2015 Committee Week closed on February 26, 2015.

 To review the seven ballots that are up for consideration, you may download them from THIS PAGE.
 The opportunity to comment has ended, however.

-Ballot results and comments will be available for review by March 12.
+Ballot results and comments are available for review HERE.
 All comments will be resolved at the Spring Committee Week in Annapolis, Maryland.

 What is a Document Ballot?

 The NFRC is grateful for its diverse community of volunteers who stand committed to keeping the NFRC's programs relevant and work diligently through task groups and subcommittees under the Research and Technology Committee, Technical Committee, and Ratings Committee.
 Much of the work concentrates on putting forth updates/changes to the NFRC's programs and technical documents as well as proposals for future research and research-related items.

 The NFRC's document balloting process occurs two times per year--prior to the NFRC's Annual (Fall) and Committee Week meetings (Spring).
 This consensus-based process works to ensure that every company that participates through membership has an opportunity to share their expertise in the development and future success of the NFRC's varied programs.

 As ballots are reviewed, members are asked to vote one of three ways for each document up for review: Approve, Do Not Approve (Negative), or Abstain.

 - Approve & Abstain Responses -- These responses are tallied and require no action by the subcommittee.

 - Processing of Negative Votes (Do Not Approve) on Written Ballots -- Subcommittees shall resolve negative votes on a subcommittee ballot at the next meeting.
 All negative votes must be submitted with specific written explanation for the basis or rationale for the negative vote and/or recommended alternative language.